-Unfortunately some have taken Scott's failure to indicate that he was clueless from start to finish and he is sometimes spoken or written about in quite undeserved derogatory terms.
-Conversely Amundsen with his success is sometimes spoken of as if he was a master strategist could do no wrong.
+Unfortunately some have taken Scott's failure to indicate that he was clueless from start to finish and he is sometimes spoken or written about in quite undeserved derogatory terms (especially it seems by the inexperienced "armchair exploers").
+Conversely Amundsen with his success is sometimes spoken of as if he was a master strategist who could do no wrong.

 On the 8th of September 1911, Amundsen made a too early start on the Pole against the advice of one of his most experienced men.
 This resulted in a shambolic failure with the party returning piecemeal in disarray with many frostbites and accusations of some of the men being abandoned without food or fuel and left to their own devices to get back to Framheim many hours later.
 This failure about 6 weeks before the successful attempt is rarely mentioned.
 The men were so cold at night that they barely slept, some dogs paws became frostbitten and by the day of return some of the dogs had frozen to death or were so weak they had to be carried on the sledges.
 The reason for setting off so early was to be sure to beat Scott who wasn't racing, though Amundsen had staked his financial solvency on reaching the South Pole first.
 He was lucky he got away with it.